AviatrixSystems/Docs/HowTos/config_paloaltoVM.rst

 8. Setup API access
 ----------------------

-In order for Aviatrix Controller to automatically update firewall instance route tables, monitor firewall instance health and manage instance failover, you need to setup API access permissions.
+In order for the Aviatrix Controller to automatically update firewall instance route tables, monitor the firewall instance health and manage instance failover, you need to setup API access permissions.

 Follow `the instructions here <https://docs.aviatrix.com/HowTos/paloalto_API_setup.html>`_ to enable API access.